neriyashalom/PKE-Car-System/README.md

 - Compatibility with the original vehicle key system

 ## Repository Structure
-- `Book/` - Final project report and documentation
-- `Code/` - ESP32-S3 firmware source code
+- `Code/` - source code for the ESP32-S3 based PKE controller
-- `KiCad/` - Schematic and PCB design files
+- `KICAD/` - schematic and PCB design files created in KiCad
-- `Multisim/` - Simulation files
+- `Multisim/` - simulation files used during the design and verification stages
-- `BOM/` - Bill of Materials
+- `ESP32S3.jpg` - image of the implemented ESP32-S3 based hardware
-- `Photos/` - Project images, prototype, PCB, and assembly photos
+- `Final Project.pdf` - final project documentation and report
-- `Poster/` - Project poster and presentation materials
+- `README.md` - general description of the project and repository contents

 ## Tools and Technologies
 - **Microcontroller:** ESP32-S3